 Yes, the intention is for the PDP to be updated to reflect the outcomes of regular supervision sessions, with agreed changes being made to the PDP.
 It can be edited as often as you wish.

-We have introduced a placement-specific personal development plan page that will allow trainees and supervisors to see how activities and evidence have been mapped against the key capabilities and High Level Outcomes from the curricula.
+The placement-specific personal development plan page allows trainees and supervisors to see how activities and evidence have been mapped against the key capabilities and High Level Outcomes from the curricula.

 Supervisors will evaluate performance against the standards expected at the end of each year of training, for each of the HLOs, from within this PSPDP.